DelhinRharl/bookstore/README.md

-# Math Magicians
+# Bookstore

-This is the first week;y project in the react Module.
-The project involves a simple yet powerful calculator that can do the basic math logic
+This is the third weekly project in the react Module.
+The project involves a simple Bookstore that adds and removes books from an  external API

-![screenshot]
+![screenshot(/images/scn)]

 ## Built With